madweed95/voice-agent/README.md

 - 🗂️ Scrollable message history with smooth UI
 - 📈 Custom waveform audio player with progress gradient
 - 🔴 Pulsing record button that visually responds to speech
+- 🟣 Elegant, animated record/stop button and waveform
+- 🧠 Voice Activity Detection (VAD) auto-stops and resets recording
+- 🗃️ Message history is stored locally as Blobs for robust playback
 - 🔌 WebSocket connection persists while the modal is open, disconnects only when closed
 - 🛠️ All UI/UX and technical issues addressed for a production-ready experience